deadc0de6/dotdrop/docs/config/config-profiles.md

 The mandatory `profiles` entry contains a YAML object with sub-objects defining each profile and its related dotfiles, variables, actions, and other configurations.

+A profile whose name starts with an underscore is a *hidden profile*: it is not displayed by the `profiles` command and cannot be installed directly without `--force` (See [hidden profiles](config-profiles.md#hidden-profiles)).

 The entries in the sub-objects are as follows:

 Entry    | Description